 How To Make Homemade Brownies

-- In a small saucepan, melt butter over low heat.
+- In a small saucepan, melt the butter over low heat.

 - Add espresso powder and sugar to the melted butter and whisk to combine.

 - Remove from stove and let cool slightly, while you sift dry ingredients.

 - Sift flour, cocoa powder, salt, and baking powder over a large mixing bowl.
-It is important to sift the ingredients to remove all clumps and evenly distribute the baking powder and salt through the flour.
+It is REALLY important to sift the ingredients to remove all clumps and evenly distribute the baking powder and salt through the flour.

 - Add the chocolate chips to the flour mixture and toss to coat.
 This keeps the chocolate chips suspended through the brownies so they melt evenly into the batter flavoring every bite.

-- Mix together with a wooden spoon or spatula until JUST combined.
+- Add the eggs and butter mixture to the flour mixture and mix together with a wooden spoon or spatula until JUST combined.
 Do NOT overmix or brownies will become tough.

 - Line square glass baking pan with parchment paper or grease well with butter.

 - Pour the brownie batter into the pan and spread gently so that the brownie batter is evenly distributed.

 - Bake the brownies until the center is set, but still soft.
 A toothpick will come out clean with a few crumbs still attached.

 - Once brownies have been removed from the oven, let cool in the pan for 5 minutes.

 - Gently lift parchment paper from the pan and allow it to cool on a rack for 5 to 10 minutes.

 - Cut into slices and enjoy.